digitalnsw/research-help/consent/index.md

 If you’re new to research or service design, or your organisation is, you might need to create a consent form and participant information sheet.

-We've built a tool that helps you build these forms, saving you time.
-It also helps make sure your forms have all the mandatory bits that these forms need to have in NSW.
+We've built a tool that helps you build these forms quickly and easily.
+It also helps make sure your forms have all the mandatory bits that these forms need.

 The tool will ask you a few questions about your research and then you'll get a form emailed to you.
 It usually take 10-15 minutes to complete.